eduardocamaratta/prompt-config/README.md

 1. Installation
     * Run `curl -sS https://starship.rs/install.sh | sh`
     * Enable in fish by appending `starship init fish | source` to `~/.config/fish/config.fish`
-    * Copy the same TOML file used for Windows (after all it´s a cross-platform solution)
+    * Use the same symbolic link strategy used on the Windows section of this guide (after all it´s a cross-platform solution)

 ## Misc